meowmeowletscode/AMMA/README.md

-This is my Final Year Project backup, any copy or plagiarism action will not allow for this project.
+## ⚠️ Warning

+**This repository is my Final Year Project backup.
+Copying, plagiarism, or referencing of any part of this project without my explicit permission is strictly prohibited.
+I reserve all copyright rights.**

+🚫 **Unauthorized use of this content will be treated as a violation of academic integrity and copyright laws.**